Errors thrown by actions

 UserExceptionAction

-that Async Redux automatically catches and shows to the user in a dialog, or other UI of your
+and shows to the user in a dialog or another UI.

-For this to work, you must throw the UserException
+For this to work, the UserException must be thrown

-However, if you are not inside an action, but you still want to show an error dialog to the
+If you are not inside an action but still want to show a dialog,

 dispatch(UserExceptionAction('Please enter a valid number'));